c-cube/sidekick/doc/guide.md

 This just showed that `a=1, b=1/2, a>=b` is unsatisfiable.
-The junk assumption `p` was not used during the proof and therefore doesn't appear in the unsat core we extract from `res`.
+The junk assumption `p` was not used during the proof and therefore doesn't appear in the unsat core we extract from `res`;
+the assertion `a<=b` isn't in the core either because it was asserted using `(assert …)` rather than passed as a local assumption, so it's "background" knowledge.

 ## Functions and congruence closure